Planning Permission Rules for Single-Storey Extensions in Cardiff: Your Complete Guide

 Which Properties and Situations Require Full Planning Permission?

-You’ll need full consent if:
+You’ll typically need full consent if:

 How Do Cardiff Council’s Local Development Plan and Policies Affect Extensions?